inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/03_Loess_Smoothing.md

 base_alltime <- base_alltime[base_alltime$Months %in% x,]
 ```

-Divide the IDs into 4 categories based on Media usage quantile above starting at base like of 6 months
+Divide the IDs into 4 categories based on the media usage quantiles
+above starting at a baseline of 6 months

 ``` r
 #6 months base IDs